Two-Layer Reinforcement Learning-Assisted Joint Beamforming and Trajectory Optimization for Multi-UAV Downlink Communications: Introduction

-For the outer-loop trajectory planning, the problem represents a complex sequential decision-making process plagued by non-stationarity induced by the simultaneous evolution of multiple agents' policies.
-Multi-agent reinforcement learning (MARL) under the centralized training with decentralized execution (CTDE) paradigm is inherently suitable for such cooperative tasks \cite{multi-UAV}\cite{ml4}.
-Within this framework, we employ the multi-agent proximal policy optimization (MAPPO) algorithm to ensure superior stability in stochastic policy optimization \cite{MAPPO}.
-However, the direct deployment of standard MAPPO in this specific scenario faces challenges, particularly stemming from the sparse feedback inherent in long-term trajectory planning and the training instability caused by asynchronous mission completions, where different UAVs reach their destinations at varying time steps due to diverse flight distances.
-To address these challenges, we enhance the algorithm by designing a novel reachability-aware reward mechanism coupled with an arrival masking scheme.
+For the outer-loop trajectory planning, the problem is a complex sequential decision-making process characterized by non-stationarity arising from the concurrent policy learning of multiple UAV agents.
+Multi-agent reinforcement learning (MARL) under the centralized training with decentralized execution (CTDE) paradigm is well-suited for such cooperative control problems \cite{CTDE}.
+Within this framework, we employ the multi-agent proximal policy optimization (MAPPO) algorithm for superior stability in stochastic policy optimization \cite{MAPPO}.
+However, directly applying standard MAPPO to the multi-UAV mission scenario presents two key challenges.
+First, sparse feedback is inherently tied to long-term trajectory planning.
+Second, the asynchronous nature of mission completions leads to training instability, as different UAVs reach their destinations at different time steps based on flight distances.
+To address these challenges, we enhance the algorithm with a novel reachability-aware reward mechanism coupled with an arrival masking scheme.
 This dual-mechanism provides dense, step-wise supervision on flight feasibility while effectively filtering out invalid gradients from completed agents, thereby complementing the global value estimation.
-Consequently, our tailored approach enables agents to learn sophisticated cooperative behaviors based on the reward feedback from the inner-loop beamformer.
+This combined design improves learning efficiency, enabling agents to acquire coordinated flight behaviors guided by performance feedback from the inner-loop beamformer.

-Generally, we integrate the proposed topology-aware GNN and the feasibility-enhanced MAPPO into a cohesive closed-loop system in this paper.
-This synergistic design enables the inner-loop beamformer to provide accurate, instantaneous reward feedback, thereby guiding the outer-loop agents to learn globally optimal strategies that balance flight safety with communication quality.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose a timescale-separated framework that decomposes the joint optimization into instantaneous beamforming and continuous trajectory planning, effectively resolving their misalignment in timescales.
+The proposed topology-aware GNN beamformer and feasibility-enhanced MAPPO trajectory planner constitute a unified closed-loop framework.
+Within this architecture, the inner-loop beamformer evaluates instantaneous communication performance given the current network topology, providing reward signals to outer-loop agents.
+This enables the trajectory policy to adaptively balance mobility constraints, collision avoidance, and long-term communication performance, facilitating coordinated decision-making.

+The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose a timescale-separated framework decomposing the coupled optimization into instantaneous beamforming and continuous trajectory planning, addressing the inherent mismatch between channel dynamics and UAV mobility.